CICCIOSGAMINO/openweather-apis/README.md

 		}
 ```

-this JSON object is easy to use and is enougth for a lot of possible use of the weather data, for example the
+this JSON object is easy to use and is enough for a lot of possible use of the weather data, for example the
 weathercode is easy to use for build check function, draw the icons ecc, for the complete table about this code
 go to this link on official [docs][1].